 We have all been there—lying awake at night, replaying conversations, overanalyzing decisions, and imagining worst-case scenarios that may never happen.
 Overthinking is something almost everyone experiences at some point in life.
 While reflection and thoughtful analysis are healthy, there is a fine line between careful consideration and mental paralysis.

-Overthinking does not just waste time; it drains your energy, increases anxiety, and erodes your ability to make clear decisions.
+Overthinking not only wastes time but also drains your energy, increases anxiety, and hinders your ability to make clear decisions.

 If you have ever caught yourself saying things like: